haniibrahim/astrotools/README.md

 Astronomy functions for [Scilab](http://www.scilab.org/).
 Some may based on the [CelestLab](https://atoms.scilab.org/toolboxes/celestlab/)-Toolbox from [CNES](https://cnes.fr/en) (French space agency).

 > Developed just for my own needs.
 Under permanent development.
 Use it if you find it helpful.
-No warranty, no service but bug reports welcome.
+No warranty, no service but bug reports welcome. **Use it with Scilab 5.5.2 only.**

 Functions make use of [SI units](https://en.wikipedia.org/wiki/International_System_of_Units "") only.